Seascapes of Lake Superior Photography Workshop

 The workshop will include a blend of field sessions, classroom instruction, and group image review/critique.
 Topics covered will include:

-• Working with neutral density filters for long exposures
+- Working with neutral density filters for long exposures to blur the motion of the water

-• Editing and post-processing workflows for seascape images using Adobe Lightroom
+- Editing and processing workflows for seascape images using Adobe Lightroom Classic

 This workshop is suitable for photographers of all skill levels who are interested in expanding their landscape and seascape photography skills.